Background

 An observation protocol was developed based on year 1 observations, and principals were asked to permit observations in all K-2 classrooms for the entire 120 minute block.
 Five schools complied with the request and the sixth principal selected one teacher/grade for participation in the observations.

-Analyses showed windows of opportunity for development.
+Analyses showed windows of opportunity for development

-Observations showed wide variation in the extent to which students were asked to explain their thinking (as opposed to answer a question without explanation).
+Observations showed wide variation in the extent to which students were asked to explain their thinking (as opposed to answering a question without explanation).
 The variation consisted both of teacher prompting for explanations to the whole class, and the opportunities for students to explain their thinking to a partner (turn and talks).

 Observations also captured wide variation in productivity during the block of time (intended to be 60 minutes) when students were at literacy workstations while the teacher worked with a needs-based small group.
-In some classrooms, students moved efficiently to well-planned stations and engaged in focused work, while in others students lost time during transitions and were unable to sustain focus, often on activities that were not planned as a reinforcement of the skills being taught.
+In some classrooms, students moved efficiently to well-planned stations and engaged in focused work, while in others, students lost time during transitions and were unable to sustain focus, often on activities that were not planned as a reinforcement of the skills being taught.

-• Read more
+Read more

 The instructional practices involved in both cases are notoriously challenging, especially for new teachers.
 Some teachers, however, were masterful.
-In their classrooms, students developed a sense of independence and self-regulation that supported extend focus and considered explanation.
+In their classrooms, students were asked to explain their thinking frequently, and began to do so without prompting.
+Students developed a sense of independence and self-regulation that enabled sustained focus during independent work in workstations.

 SERP and DCPS used the analysis of data district-wide (including data on teacher evaluations across the five essential practices), as well as data consolidated from observations to date, to apply for a development grant in 2021.